Kerli: Early life

-Kerli was born Kerli Kõiv was born in Elva, Estonia on 7 February 1987.
-Her mother, Piret Kõiv, was a social worker, and her father, Toivo Kõiv, was an auto mechanic.
-Her parents separated when she was 16.
-Kerli has stated that when she wrote "Supergirl"—a song about domestic violence written for Utopia—she "put [herself] in [her] mother's body, and said things that [she] wished that [her mother] would've said to her dad when [she] was little".
-Her younger sister, Eliisa, is also a musician who competed in the third season of Eesti otsib superstaari.
+Kerli Kõiv was born in Elva on 7 February 1987, the daughter of social worker Piret and auto mechanic Toivo Kõiv.
+Her younger sister, Eliisa, is also a musician who competed on Eesti otsib superstaari.
+In 2003, when she was 16, her parents separated.
+Her father later married Leelo Suidt, chairwoman of Elva City Council, and faced up to three years in prison for a domestic violence incident against her in 2010.
+Kerli later said that when writing her 2013 track "Supergirl", a song about domestic violence, "I put myself in my mother's body and said things that I wished she would've said to my dad when I was little."

-As a child, Kerli studied ballroom dancing for eight years, practicing five days a week.
+As a child, Kerli practiced ballroom dancing five days a week for eight years.
 She was first introduced to music by her kindergarten teacher, who told her mother that Kerli had "nice pitch" and that she was interested in taking her to various singing competitions.
-At eight years old, Kerli gained an interest in classical music, and as there was an absence of music in her early life, she only possessed two cassettes, which were albums of Bonnie Tyler and Phil Collins.
-She began writing stories, mini books, and poems at the age of 10 to escape from her "abusive" household to an "imaginary world".
-Despite being discouraged from doing so, Kerli dropped out of school at the age of 16 to pursue her musical career.
+At eight years old, Kerli gained an interest in classical music; as there was an absence of music in her early life, she only possessed two cassettes, which were albums by Bonnie Tyler and Phil Collins.
+She began writing stories, mini books, and poems at the age of 10 to escape to an "imaginary world" from her abusive household.
+Against the advice of her mother and teachers, she dropped out of school at the age of 16 to pursue music.